awsdocs/iam-user-guide/doc_source/best-practices.md

 ## Enable MFA for Privileged Users<a name="enable-mfa-for-privileged-users"></a>

-For extra security, enable multi\-factor authentication \(MFA\) for privileged IAM users \(users who are allowed access to sensitive resources or APIs\)\.
+For extra security, enable multi\-factor authentication \(MFA\) for privileged IAM users \(users who are allowed access to sensitive resources or API operations\)\.
 With MFA, users have a device that generates a unique authentication code \(a one\-time password, or OTP\)\.
 Users must provide both their normal credentials \(like their user name and password\) and the OTP\.
 The MFA device can either be a special piece of hardware, or it can be a virtual device \(for example, it can run in an app on a smartphone\)\.

 For more information, see [Using Multi\-Factor Authentication \(MFA\) in AWS](id_credentials_mfa.md)\.